University of the District of Columbia: University of the District of Columbia

 In 2012 and 2013, the university eliminated 97 full-time equivalent positions including abolished positions, executive appointments, and vacant funded positions.
-In late December 2012, the Board of Trustees approved a change in the university's executive administration and appointed Dr. Rachel Petty to serve as interim COO.
+In late December 2012, the Board of Trustees approved a change in the university's executive administration and appointed Rachel Petty to serve as interim COO.
 During the spring of 2013 James E. Lyons Sr. was hired as an interim President to lead the institution through strategic planning.
 Since July 1, 2015, president Ronald Mason has led the resurgence of the university by implementing its Equity Imperative.
 UDC expanded its footprint through campus expansions and community extensions across the District of Columbia.
 In 2021, the university was ranked 59th in U.S. News & World Report annual list of Top Performers on Social Mobility for Regional Universities North.